 It all depends on what you intend to use them for:

 - In Fall , if your goal is to lighten up the soil or correct its pH levels (reduce acidity), spread a fair amount of ashes on the ground and turn the soil with a spading fork.
 You can also amend the ashes by mixing soil mix and sand in.
 Note that using a spade should be proscribed, since it usually slices and kills beneficial animals like worms.

 - For use as fertilizer, it is often preferable to sprinkle it on the ground just before planting.
 This is because any minerals inside the ashes are soluble and will quickly wash out with each rain and watering session.
 This phenomenon is called lixiviation, and a trick to compensate this for your garden and veggie patch is to sprinkle them often in small amounts.

 Smart tip: you don’t need to sprinkle the ashes as a dry dust on the soil.
-An easy trick that works just as well is to add the ashes to water, mix it well, and filter any residues out.
-Simply use this mix to water your plants and vegetables, while providing lots of nutrients.
+An easy trick that works just as well is to add the ashes to water, mix it well.
+Nutrients dissolve into the water, and you can easily filter any inert residues out.
+Use this mix to water your plants and vegetables, while providing lots of nutrients.

 Using ashes in your compost

 This topic sometimes leads to heated debates, but it all boils down to how it’s done: it’s not impossible.
 The key word here is moderation.
 Only sprinkle a thin veil of ashes between layers of plant material, and rake it in with a cultivator or firm rake.
 Really be careful to not put too much.
 If you overload it, the pack of ashes will react with moisture and will form an impenetrable film that hinders proper air circulation within the compost.
 If ever you’re not quite sure, it’s best to avoid walking along this path.